-Looking forward, the Group believes that the opportunity for Evolve EMR remains undiminished in the long term, with 98 Health Trusts in England still to address their considerable paper challenge, representing an available market of approximately £200 million.
-While increased procurement activity and a very strong increase in sales booked during 2018 indicate an improving funding landscape, the Group remains cautious about growth forecasts for 2019.
+Looking forward, the Group believes that the opportunity for Evolve EMR growth remains in the longer term, with over 90 Health Trusts in England still to address their considerable paper challenge, representing an available market of c. £200 million.
+Near-term, expectations are for a continued, subdued market, offering limited growth opportunities.